ampache/ampache/README.md

 ## News

-Ampache8 is now a work in progress!
+Ampache8 is now a work in progress and has become the mainline.

+The `develop` branch is Ampache8; the Ampache7 line continues on [release7](https://github.com/ampache/ampache/tree/release7).

 There are a lot of structural changes happening but not a lot of visible changes so far.

-You can check out the changes and progress in the [develop8 branch](https://github.com/ampache/ampache/tree/develop8)
+You can check out the changes and progress in the [develop branch](https://github.com/ampache/ampache/tree/develop)

 ## Basics